Just what is type 2 diabetes, and how is it different from type 1?

 - Excess weight or obesity

-- Being a member of an ethnic group in which diabetes is more prevalent (Aboriginal, Hispanic, Asian, South Asian or African)
+- Being a member of an ethnic group in which diabetes is more common (Aboriginal, Hispanic, Asian, South Asian or African)

 - Having high cholesterol or high blood pressure